-Either course serves as a prerequisite for all 3000-level courses.
+Either course serves as the prerequisite for all 3000-level and above courses.

 In close consultation with an Italian studies major adviser, students design an individualized course of study, which may include up to three courses taught in English or offered by other departments and programs on topics relevant to Italian culture and history.
 Other coursework should be within the Italian program.
 Sample areas of study may include:

 - Italy, Film, and Media Studies